openeuropa/bootstrap-component-library/docs/developing.md

 folder, called `bcl-stories.js` where a list of the stories to be excluded can be provided.
-This folder is also the place where to store the custom stories defined by the project, storybook will read then stories from the `bcl-stories` folder and the `stories` folder inside the `storybook` folder of each theme, so that the developer can freely combine default and custom stories in the project's styleguide.
+This folder is also the place where to store the custom stories defined by the project, storybook will read the stories from the `bcl-stories` folder and the `stories` folder inside the `storybook` folder of each theme, so that the developer can freely combine default and custom stories in the project's styleguide.